vichawans/group_python/scripts/data_extraction/download_pp_convert/README.md

 - This code will always try to check for download pp `max_retries` times.
 It's probably better to don't try if the download is not corrupted to be a good MASS citizen...
 - working directory in `driver_download_pp_convert.sh` is relative to current directory and is hardcoded.
 Probably need a better way of doing this.
+- Copying converted nc file does not depend on each nc convert job.
+That means l_copy_converted needs to be False when l_convert is True for now.